-Sport club members that win a physical item with a Manufacturer Suggested Retail Price (MSRP) of \$600 or greater have the following options:
+Sport club members that win a physical prize or item have the following options:

-- Refuse the prize. - Accept the prize. - The winning members accept all tax liability and any other anticipated or unanticipated expenses related to the ownership and maintenance of the prize. - Request that the prize is awarded to the sport club - o The sport club will assume ownership of the prize.
+- Refuse the prize. - Accept the prize. - Request that the prize is awarded to the sport club. - o The sport club will assume ownership of the prize.